 Careful planning is required when implementing metacognitive strategies, with initial training in understanding metacognition should equip you with potential strategies that can be used in your classroom.
 However, it is important that you don’t overload your students with different strategies.

 Although our training (click here to explore our INSET training) offers 65+ individual strategies, choose 2 or 3 relevant strategies that you feel could work in your environment.
 Ensure that all adults working with you understand and implement the strategies when working with students, ensuring that the language and metacognitive questions become part of daily classroom practice.

 Implement the strategies chosen in daily activities and practice.
-Persist with the strategies, referring to the metacognition cycle to help student automate thinking to help them progress with their learning.
+Persist with the strategies, referring to the metacognition cycle to help students automate thinking to help them progress with their learning.

 Essentially, speak to nearby colleagues to review how the use of the strategies are working for teachers & students.
 Review the activities used, refining or improving language & questions used.
 Revisit strategies available to develop repertoire, reviewing & reflecting regularly.
 Consider the progress of your students, and seek their feedback to understand their experiences of metacognition and metacognitive thinking.

 When introducing metacognition into your school, department or classroom, the 4p’s of metacognitive practice need consideration when planning your approach.

 - Planning – Plan your approaches (as above), and build strategies into medium or longer-term unit plans.

 - Persistence – Persist with your strategy.
 It will take time for students to realise your metacognitive language and questioning techniques, but the ultimate result is in ensuring that they progress.

 - Permanence – Make metacognition a permanent part of your school, department or classroom.
 Working with metacognitive strategies within one term will not yield long term positive outcomes.